 Sourdough Pumpkin Pancakes with Cinnamon Honey Butter

-If you’re looking for a delicious fall breakfast, look no further than these sourdough pumpkin pancakes topped with cinnamon honey butter.
-This pancake recipe is made with pumpkin puree and sourdough discard and is full of spice flavor, featuring a mix of pumpkin pie seasoning and ground cinnamon.
+If you’re looking for a delicious fall breakfast, look no further than these Sourdough Pumpkin Pancakes topped with cinnamon honey butter.
+This pancake recipe is made with pumpkin puree and sourdough discard and is full of spiced flavor, featuring a mix of pumpkin pie seasoning and ground cinnamon.
 The pancakes are soft, full of flavor, and taste amazing topped with homemade cinnamon honey butter and maple syrup.

 stacked pumpkin pancakes on a plate with a section cut out and the pieces stacked on a fork